QuintinChris/odin-inventoryApp/README.md

   - profilePic

 Add Favorites
-- Ability to sort through, create folders / collection like pinteres
+- Ability to sort through, create folders / collection like pinterest

+Add Seach Method

+Add filters to search (most popular, latest release, etc)

+Add "player" category (like genre, but for sneakers belonging to a specific player + brand)